swarajb-778/Collaborito/docs/README.md

 ## How to Request Documentation Updates

 If you notice outdated or missing information in the documentation, please open an issue or submit a pull request.
 The maintainers will review and address your request promptly.

+## License

+This project is licensed under the MIT License.
+See the main repository for details.